-The Hidden Security Risk to Your WordPress Site
+The Hidden Security Risk to Your WordPress Site – Website Security

 WordPress is a great solution for most website needs.
 It’s easy to install, versatile, and it’s backend makes it easy for relative neophytes to add and edit content to websites without needing an advanced degree in Computer Science.
 This is reflected in its market share: some 40% of all websites are powered by it.

 The popularity and utility of WordPress is something of a double-edged sword.
-While its popularity means it’s well-supported and has a staggering number of available themes and plugins, it’s also a favorite target for hackers.
+While its popularity means it’s well-supported and has a staggering number of available themes and plugins, it’s also a favorite target for WordPress hackers.
 This isn’t to suggest that it’s less secure than other content management systems, but a single compromised plugin or theme is more likely to hit more targets due to its higher user base.

 As it turns out, the biggest threat to a WordPress site’s security is something that users do to save money.